 It’s a great alternative way of building strength endurance in athletes.

-Another notable fan of the dunes was the great Australian coach, Percy Cerruty, who was the coach to the 1960 Olympic 1500-metre winner Herb Elliott and undefeated over that distance throughout his career.
+Another notable fan of running on the sand dunes was the great Australian coach, Percy Cerruty, who was the coach to the 1960 Olympic 1500-metre winner Herb Elliott and undefeated over that distance throughout his career.

 Hill Running for Racing success

 With more and more of the most popular marathons including some lung-busting hills (Boston has the Heartbreak Hill) and cross country and trail running becoming more common, the experience of running on hills and the leg strength gained from this will give you the edge come race day!

 The “Killer Kilometre” race in Derry, Northern Ireland has been a favorite on the local running calendar for the past 20 years.
 The start is on the flat road outside the Brandywell stadium, home to Derry City Football Club, and after just 100 meters the runners make a sharp left to face the infamous “Southway hill.”